-Part 1 of 2
+Parts 1 and 2

 This is the text of a lecture delivered at the London Forum on Saturday, May 27th.
 I want to thank Jez Turner, the London Forum team, and everyone who attended this event.

-The kind of political orders that men create are based on their fundamental worldview: their sense of who they are, where they fit into the world, what is right and wrong, and what is politically possible.
+The kinds of political order that men create are based on their fundamental worldview: their sense of who they are, where they fit into the world, what is right and wrong, and what is politically possible.
 These are the questions of “metapolitics”: those things that come before the political, i.e., the intellectual and cultural presuppositions of political orders.
 Modern globalism follows from modern man’s self-image and ethos.
 Modern man is rootless and cosmopolitan.
 Modern man is individualistic.
 Modern man uses science and technology to pursue the mastery and possession of nature.

 These three traits are beautifully illustrated in the opening pages of Ayn Rand’s novel The Fountainhead.
 Howard Roark, the novel’s hero, has just been expelled from architecture school, basically because all he cared about learning was the science and technology of construction.
 He rejected the aesthetic tradition of architecture because he had his own vision.
-Supremely confident he can go it alone, he laughs off the defeat and goes swimming.
+Supremely confident he can go it alone, he laughs off the setback and goes swimming.

 Rand describes Roark standing on a cliff overlooking his swimming hole.
 The water is still, so the rock is doubled by its reflection.
 There is blue sky above and blue sky below, so the rock appears to be floating in space.
 Then Rand adds an interesting little detail.
 Instead of the man standing on the rock jutting out of the earth, it appears that the rock is floating in space, “anchored to the feet of the man.”

-But Roark does not laugh when he looks at the world around him.
+Roark does not laugh when he looks at the world around him.
 He does not see the living rock.
 He sees building stones.
 He does not see trees.
 He sees lumber.
 He sees the word as nothing more than a stockpile of resources to be appropriated and remade according to human plans—his plans.
 “These rocks, he thought, are waiting for me; waiting for the drill, the dynamite and my voice; waiting to be split, ripped, pounded, reborn; waiting for the shape my hands will give them.”

 Howard Roark is rootless: he does not stand on the earth.
 Instead, the earth is just a big ball of natural resources floating through the void anchored to him.
 Howard Roark is an individualist.
 He rejects tradition in favor of his own “unborrowed” vision.
 Finally, Howard Roark uses science and technology to master and transform nature according to his designs.

 In traditional societies, the notions of order do not differentiate between the human and the natural worlds.
 The Chinese talk about the tao, which is the “way” of both natural and human things.
-The same is true of the Greek notion of nomos, from which our idea of the laws of men and the laws of nature derive.
+The same is true of the Greek notion of nomos, from which our ideas of the laws of men and the laws of nature derive.

 The early Greek natural philosophers, however, noticed that there was a difference between the ways of the natural and the human worlds.
 Human ways of life—languages and customs—vary from place to place (meaning that men have different cultures) and from time to time (meaning that cultures have histories).
 Human ways of life are particular, not universal.
 They are not unchanging, but Protean and restless and hard to pin down.

 Nature, by contrast, was the same everywhere, and it changes so slowly that the Greeks thought it never changed at all, just went through endless cycles.
 The early Greek natural philosophers believed that the universal is better than the particular, the unchanging is better than the changing, and cyclical change is better than non-cyclical change (including “progress”).
-Nature laws are better than human laws.
+Nature’s laws are better than human laws.
 Nature allows certitude and predictability, whereas human customs lack these advantages.
 Thus the early Greek natural philosophers replaced the old idea of the way of things with a distinction between nature, which is universal and unchanging, and convention, which is particular and mutable—varying from time to time and place to place, never repeating or returning to the same.
 And they held that nature is better than convention, thus we should guide our lives by nature and not convention.

 To become a philosopher, we must free out minds from prejudices—from beliefs that we have uncritically accepted from our society.
 Plato likened society—the world of authoritative shared opinions—to a cave in which shackled prisoners are forced to watch the equivalent of an Indonesian shadow-puppet play and mistake it for reality.
 He likened the process of becoming a philosopher to liberating oneself from the prison of the cave of opinion and toiling upward to the surface of the Earth where one can live in the sunlit world of truth.